A boat on the water, with the City of London and the Tower of London in the background.

 Recommended Hotel Stays in South Kensington

-The Bailey’s Hotel London Kensington ($$) – A historic hotel featuring elegant rooms with original Victorian features and antique furnishings.
+The Bailey’s Hotel Kensington ($$) – A historic hotel featuring elegant rooms with original Victorian features and antique furnishings.
 The charming courtyard garden and traditional English restaurant offer a classic experience.

 The Ampersand Hotel ($$$) – This modern 5-star boutique hotel has stylish rooms and a trendy atmosphere.
 It offers clean, comfortable beds and a rooftop bar with panoramic city views.